 RRCT’s Flowing North Preserve is located on this stretch of river, with no developed trails.

-One short paddle trip option within this segment is to launch at the Intervale Preserve at Intervale Road and paddle upstream for a distance, then return; more than a mile of the frontage upstream from the Intervale Road is conserved by RRCT ownership, RRCT conservation easements, and a MaineDOT conservation easement.
+One short paddle trip option within this segment is to launch at the Intervale Preserve at Intervale Road and paddle upstream for a distance, jumping beaver dams, then return.
+More than a mile of the frontage upstream from the Intervale Road is conserved by RRCT ownership, RRCT conservation easements, and a MaineDOT conservation easement.